maximilionus/interform/docs/guide_installation.rst

         pip install .

 .. note::
-    If you want to install ``configurio`` with support for any external package(-s), you can also specify it like this:
+    If you want to install ``interform`` with support for any external package(-s), you can also specify it like this:

     .. code-block:: bash